 On any Western Mediterranean itinerary, Florence is an absolute highlight -- the gem of the early Italian Renaissance.
-In the 15th century, when great artists like Giotto, Ghiberti, Brunelleschi and Michelangelo worked there, they created magnificent examples of painting and sculpture that today still fill Florentine churches, civic buildings, grand palazzi and eventually world-class museums such as the Uffizi Gallery and the Accademia.
-Architecture prospered in Florence, too -- indeed the city's signature work of art is the masterful Brunelleschi-designed dome of its cathedral, Santa Maria del Fiore, known as the Duomo.
+In the 15th century, when great artists like Giotto, Ghiberti, Brunelleschi and Michelangelo worked there, they created magnificent examples of painting and sculpture that today still fill Florentine churches, civic buildings, grand palazzi and world-class museums like the Uffizi Gallery and the Accademia.
+Architecture prospered in Florence, too.
+The city's signature work of art is the masterful Brunelleschi-designed dome of its cathedral, Santa Maria del Fiore, known as the Duomo.

-No question -- Forence is one of the most beautiful cities in the world.
+No question, Florence is one of the most beautiful cities in the world.
 However, for cruise travelers with just one precious day on a six-hour port of call, it's impossible to see it all.

-Indeed, the charmless city of Livorno (it was badly bombed during World War II) serves as a jumping-off point for day trips elsewhere.
+However, the charmless city of Livorno (it was badly bombed during World War II) serves as a jumping-off point for daytrips elsewhere.
 And while Florence is no doubt the richest destination of all, Livorno's north Tuscan locale means that other cities -- Pisa, with its famous leaning tower; the walled city of Lucca; and San Gimignano, with 14 of its medieval towers still intact -- are also options.

 The currency is the euro.
 There are plenty of ATM machines and exchange bureaus in town.

 The local language is Italian, but at least basic English is spoken in most tourist spots; phrase books can come in handy.